-ICS/REL 341 Roman Catholic Context 3 credits

-This course looks closely at the history and theology of Roman Catholicism with practical implications of ministry in that context.
+ICS/REL 341 Roman Catholic Context This course looks closely at the history and theology of Roman Catholicism with practical implications of ministry in that context.

-ICS/REL 342 Far Eastern Context 3 credits
+ICS/REL 342 Far Eastern Context

-A study of Far Eastern history, culture, language and religions with practical implications of cross-cultural ministry in n that
+A study of Far Eastern history, culture, language and religions with practical implications of cross-cultural ministry in that context.

-context.

-ICS/REL 343 Islamic Context 3 credits

-A study of Islamic history, culture, and religion with practical implications of cross-cultural ministry in that context.